Overv/MineAssemble/README.md

 The world is stored as an *unsigned byte* array where every block has a value of either `BLOCK_AIR` or `BLOCK_DIRT`.
-The array is stored in the BSS section and is initialized by the `initWorld` function.
+The array is stored in the BSS section and is initialized by the `init_world` function.
 It loops over every x, y and z and creates a world where the lower half is dirt and the upper half is air.

-While playing, other code calls `setBlock` or `getBlock` to interact with the world.
+While playing, other code calls `set_block` or `get_block` to interact with the world.
 These simply calculate the correct index and write to or read from the array.